How Much Internet Speed You Need to Work from Home

 - Latency affects how well your connections synchronize with each other, and high latency can distort calls and cause lag.

 Most video conferencing applications work best with less than 150 ms of latency.
-You can’t control your connection’s latency as directly as you can change your speed by upgrading, but know that the lower latency, the better.
-And certain types of internet connections (like fiber) tend to have lower latency than others (like satellite internet).
+You can’t control your connection’s latency as directly as you can improve your speed by upgrading, but lower latency is better.
+Moreover, certain types of internet connections (like fiber) tend to have lower latency than others (like satellite internet).

-The speeds necessary for many video calling apps aren’t very high.
+Video calling apps don’t require very much speed.
 Most households with an internet connection can manage at least the minimum requirements.
 That’s great because it means we can all stay connected.

-If you do run into issues with video conferencing, your upload speed is most likely the culprit.
-Internet providers generally give customers much less upload speed than download speed (except most fiber internet providers).
-So even if your download speed is safely in the clear for video calls, your download speed might not be up to the task for big group calls.
+If you run into issues, your upload speed is the most likely culprit.
+Cable and DSL internet providers give customers much less upload speed than download.
+So even if your download speed is safely in the clear for video calls, your upload speed might not be up to par for big group calls.
+Turn off your video or switch to a wired connection for better results.

 How much internet speed you need for email and chat applications

-You may need more for sharing photos or videos in your conversations, and downloading larger assets from emails—like images and attachments.
-But you don’t need to worry about basic text conversations hogging your bandwidth.
+However, you may need more bandwidth when you share photos or videos in conversations and when you download larger assets (like images and attachments) from emails.
+But don’t worry about basic text conversations hogging your bandwidth.

 How much internet speed you need for web browsing

-But you often don’t need to load the entire assets of a web page to start getting to the content you want, and loading a web page doesn’t take a continuous stream of data—you just download the content once, and that’s all you need for as long as you’re on that page.
+You don’t always need to load all assets on a web page to start getting to the content you want, and loading a web page doesn’t take a continuous stream of data—you just download the content once, and that’s all you need as long as you keep that web page in your browser’s cache.

 How much internet speed you need to stream media

-If you stream music or have a show on in the background while you work (or someone else in your house is binge-watching all of Sailor Moon on Hulu), make sure to factor that into how much internet you need to work from home effectively.
+If you stream music or have a show streaming in the background while you work (or someone else in your house is binge-watching all of The Summer I Turned Pretty on Prime Video), make sure to factor that into how much bandwidth you need to work from home effectively.
 This is especially important for video services like YouTube or Netflix because video can be a bit of a bandwidth hog.

 ---|---|